 - Wildlife Biologist

-- Collecting data on wildlife populations and animal inventories
+- Collecting information on targeted wildlife populations and collecting data on animal inventories

-- Organizing experimental studies with specific animals in controlled or natural surroundings
+- Organizing experiments with specific animals in controlled environment

-- Providing presentations to trade organizations, interest groups, schools, clubs, and park programs
+- Creating presentations for targeted trade organizations, schools, interest groups, schools, and environmental clubs

 Top Employers of Zoologists